Where did you grow up?

 Where do you sell StreetWise?

-Is there anything about that neighborhood that you wouldn’t know if you were not a vendor?
+Is there something about Hyde Park that you wouldn’t know if you were not a vendor?

 What do you like most about Chicago?

 The Diversity, the different people we deal with.
 I am right by the university of Chicago, and there is every kind of person that you could meet there.